Corrected SFD: A More Accurate Galactic Dust Map with Minimal Extragalactic Contamination: SFD Component Separation

 To clean SFD from extragalactic contamination, we simply subtract the reconstructed LSS map in the extinction unit (rearranging Equation~\ref{eq:10}) to obtain CSFD---the corrected SFD Galactic dust reddening map.
-In masked areas, no attempt on the LSS reconstruction is made; we thus keep the original SFD $E(B-V)$ values in CSFD.
+In the small fraction of the sky where SFD is of lower, 1$^{\circ}$ resolution, the LSS field is further smoothed to 1$^{\circ}$ for the correction.
+In the Galactic plane, Magellanic Clouds, and M31 areas (gray in Figure~\ref{fig:Summary}-A; upper) where no attempt on the LSS reconstruction is made, we keep the original SFD $E(B-V)$ values in CSFD.
 To this end, we have completed the SFD Galactic-extragalactic component separation using a data-intensive, maximally model-independent approach.

 To facilitate the discussion on our map products in the following sections, we can also convert the unit of the reconstructed LSS/CIB map $I_{LSS}^{rec}$ and the associated errors from magnitude in $E(B-V)$ back to the usual intensity unit, e.g., $\rm MJy\ sr^{-1}$.
-This can be proceeded by reversing the conversion adapted in \cite{1998ApJ...500..525S}, $E(B-V) = p\,I_{\rm IRAS\ 100\mu m}$ with $p = 0.0184$.
+This can be proceeded by reversing the conversion adapted in \cite{1998ApJ...500..525S}, $E(B-V) = p\,I_{\rm IRAS\ 100\mu m}$ with $p = 0.0184$ and $I_{\rm IRAS\ 100\mu m}$ is the temperature-corrected 100~$\mu$m flux.
 In what follows, we will use these two units interchangeably.